50 Things You Had No Idea You Could Do with Coca-Cola

 Coca-Cola isn’t a just a delicious drink, it can transform into a delicious treat you can eat.
 Countless recipes incorporate Coca-Cola but one in particular sounds extra tasty: Coca-Cola cake.
 This Coca-Cola cake grabbed our attention.

 Coca-Cola combined with other unusual ingredients can help a lawn, according to Wise Bread.
 A can of cola, a can of beer and a ½ cup of liquid dishwashing soap, along with a ½ cup of household ammonia and a ½ cup of mouthwash will keep a lawn green.
 The soap helps the mix penetrate the roots and the ammonia promotes growth to keep a lawn green.
-Check out other easy lawn care tips, and watch out for the things you should never do to your lawn.

 Prevent an asthma attack